You-Gao/Blog/_life/2024-09-17-development.md

 The implication, then, is that I will involve everyone in the development process, continually evaluate the ends development is accomplishing, and openly take on different vantage points to view development.

+## Post Blog Reflections:

+I keep reflecting more on this blog and want to rewrite or add pages of notes/edits.
+That's why I made this section so I don't...
+Anything new or interesting will be added here.

 ** Note: My finally takeaway on gentrification is that its actually caused by speculation not any physical env changes.

 ** Note: Vienna, Austria the birthplace of Austrian Economics has 80% social housing?